News from the Presbytery is shown in chronological order starting with the most recent item.

 their time in Scotland and especially the Borders.

-It is hoped that it will be possible in the next few days to add some photographs to this news story.
+It is hoped that it will be possible in the next few days to add some additional photographs to this news story.

 Presbytery Planning Conference on Saturday 1 September 2018 in Innerleithen Parish Church